yiranoid/yiranoid.github.io/_pages/about.md

 ---

 Hi!
-I am a forth-year graduate student at <a href='https://scms.fudan.edu.cn'>Shanghai Center for Mathematics</a>, Fudan University.
+I am a fourth-year graduate student at <a href='https://scms.fudan.edu.cn'>Shanghai Center for Mathematics</a>, Fudan University.
 My supervisor is Professor Jun Li.